Well5a/todolist/README.md

 # todolist
-Example project for Spring Boot and Spring Web MVC
+Example project for Spring Boot and Spring Web MVC.

+Simple todolist application with a PostgreSQL database.

 ## Build the app